Softball in OKC

-The ASA Hall of Fame Complex first opened its doors in 1973.
-Then it was just comprised of the National Softball Hall of Fame and Museum and the ASA headquarters.
+The USA Hall of Fame Complex first opened its doors in 1973.
+Back then, it was just comprised of the National Softball Hall of Fame and Museum and the USA headquarters.
 It wasn’t until 1987 that the softball stadium was built and added to the complex.
-With its four fields, jumbo video screen and 7,300 seat capacity, it’s considered by many to be the best softball facility in the world.
+With its four fields, jumbo video screen and 7,300-seat capacity, it’s considered by many to be the best softball facility in the world.

 The NCAA didn’t start to organize a national championship tournament for softball until 1982.

 After the tournament was held in Nebraska and California for the first eight years, it was moved permanently to Oklahoma City and Hall of Fame Stadium in 1990.